SarinhaCortez/philosophy_book_reccomender/docs/README.md

 ## Design Goals

-The implementation is guided the following design decisions.
+The implementation is guided by the following design decisions.

 ### 1. Keep the system inspectable